steveandreassend/dbms_partition_copilot/README.md

 * Provide recommendations by checking the partitioning configuration.
 For instance the optimal DBMS_STATS settings.
 * Provide the ability to utilize parallel DDL to speed up operations such as COMPRESS.
 * Provides serialization controls to avoid conflicting jobs becoming kamikaze.
-* Provides a common framework for partitioning so that partition joins and partition pruning is optimal across tables and schemas and applications.
+* Provides a common framework for partitioning so that partition-wise joins and partition pruning is optimal across tables and schemas and applications.

 Restrictions: